What is Tuberculosis (TB) ?

 What to do if you have Tuberculosis?

-1. Take the prescribed medicine on time every day
+First of all, take the prescribed medicine on time every day.

-2. Do not stop until the full course of treatment is completed
+Secondly, do not stop until the full course of treatment is completed.

-3. Use a mask to protect others in the family
+In addition, use a mask to protect others in the family.

-5. Do not cough or sneeze in crowded or closed places
+Finally, do not cough or sneeze in crowded or closed places.

 How is TB Treated ?

-1. Take medicine for 6 months or more through the government DOTS program
+First of all, take medicine for 6 months or more through the government DOTS program .

-2. Complete the course prescribed by the doctor (discontinuation in the middle may worsen the disease)
+In addition, complete the course prescribed by the doctor, because discontinuation in the middle may worsen the disease.

-4. Wear a mask on the patient’s face
+Finally, wear a mask on the patient’s face to prevent spreading TB to others.

-It is possible to recover completely if you get tested and get the right treatment at the right time.
-So, if you see symptoms, go to the doctor without delay
+In conclusion, it is possible to recover completely if you get tested and receive the right treatment at the right time.
+Therefore, if you see symptoms, go to the doctor without delay.

 Related Posts